Get

 Conclusion

-No matter your cat’s age or breed, you can train it to basic commands and tricks with clicker training.
+No matter your cat’s age or breed, you can train them to learn basic commands and tricks with clicker training.
 It’s also a great option to reduce unwanted behaviors in a positive way and alleviate any fears or stress your cat had in the past with punishment.
-Whatever your goals, regular training sessions and consistency are the secret formulas for success.
+Whatever your goals, regular training sessions, a clear plan with small achievable steps, and consistency are the secret formulas for success.

 Sources